cambiotraining/unix-shell/materials/xx-archiving.md

 ## Archiving and compression

-An **archive file** is essentially a single file that bundles multiple files and directories within it.
+An **archive file** bundles multiple files and directories into one file.
-You will have previously encountered directory archives, for example in the popular ZIP format.
+You may already have used directory archives in the popular ZIP format.
-Archive files are useful to distribute and share large numbers of (sometimes large) files, and are a commonplace in computational work.
+Archives make it easier to distribute and share many files, and they are common in computational work.

-Some archive file formats - such as ZIP - also support **data compression**, using an algorithm that reduces the total size of the final archive.
+Some archive formats, such as ZIP, also support **data compression**.
-Although this adds a computational cost in compressing/decompressing the file (which takes time), it can reduce the total size substantially and thus reduce the amount of storage needed for the file.
+A compression algorithm reduces the size of the resulting file.
+Compression and decompression require additional computation, but the smaller file needs less storage and may transfer more quickly.

-In computational research, these are the most popular file formats you will encounter:
+These are the formats you are most likely to encounter in computational research:

-- `.zip` → an archive format which also supports data compression.
+- `.zip` is an archive format that also supports compression.
-- `.tar` → an archive format only.
+- `.tar` is an archive format without compression.
-- `.gz` → the file format for the **gzip** compression algorithm.
+- `.gz` is the format produced by the **gzip** compression algorithm.
-- `.tar.gz` → the combination of the **tar** archive with **gzip** compression, effectively resulting in a compressed archive (much like ZIP)
+- `.tar.gz` combines a `tar` archive with gzip compression to produce a compressed archive, similar to a ZIP file.

-## ZIP commands
+## Creating and extracting ZIP archives

-The syntax to package and (optionally) compress a file with the ZIP algorithm is:
+Use this syntax to package files and directories in a ZIP archive:

 ```bash
 zip your_archive.zip file1 file2 folder1/ folder2/
 ```

-The command also supports several options, of which we highlight:
+The `zip` command supports several useful options:

-- `-r` to archive files recursively including directory and subdirectory within any input folders.
+- `-r` archives files recursively, including files in directories and their subdirectories.
-  In the example above, `zip` would not archive the contents of `folder1/` and `folder2/` - it would simply include them as empty directories in the archive.
-  The `-r` option ensures everything within those folders is included.
+  Without `-r`, `zip` includes the directory entries but not their contents.
-- Numbers `-0` to `-9` determine the compression level that ZIP uses.
+- Numbers from `-0` to `-9` set the compression level.
-  `-0` means no compression is applied, which can be useful if all you want is to archive the files quickly.
+  `-0` skips compression, which can create the archive quickly.
-  `-9` is the highest compression level, leading to most space saved, but also longer compute time to compress (and decompress) the file.
+  `-9` applies the highest compression level, which usually saves the most space but takes longer.
-  The default is `-6`, which means a medium compression is applied.
+  The default level is `-6`.

-Once you have an archive, you can unpack it using `unzip`:
+Extract a ZIP archive with `unzip`:

 ```bash
 unzip your_archive.zip
 ```

-To learn more about ZIP look at the excellent [tutorial on the GeeksforGeeks page](https://www.geeksforgeeks.org/linux-unix/zip-command-in-linux-with-examples/).

-## Tar commands
+For more ZIP examples, see the [GeeksforGeeks tutorial](https://www.geeksforgeeks.org/linux-unix/zip-command-in-linux-with-examples/).

+## Creating and extracting tar archives

-The other popular archiving program is `tar`.
+The other common archiving program is `tar`.
-Its basic syntax is:
+Create an uncompressed archive with:

 ```bash
 tar -cvf your_archive.tar file1 file2 folder1/ folder2/
 ```

-The options here mean:
+The options mean:

-- `-c` create an archive
+- `-c` creates an archive.
-- `-v` use verbose output, which lists all the files that are included in the archive
+- `-v` enables verbose output, which lists each file as `tar` adds it.
-- `-f` name for the archive file
+- `-f` specifies the archive file name.

-The `tar` command also supports adding a compression with Gzip, using the option `-x`.
+You can also add gzip compression with the `-z` option:
-So, the equivalent command would be:

 ```bash
 tar -czvf your_archive.tar.gz file1 file2 folder1/ folder2/
 ```

-- `-z` option indicates we want compression with Gzip.
+- The `-z` option tells `tar` to use gzip compression.
-- We also use `.tar.gz` file extension to indicate this is now a compressed tar archive.
+- The `.tar.gz` extension indicates that the file is a gzip-compressed tar archive.

-To extract the files from the archive you use the `-x` (e**x**tract) option:
+Use the `-x` option to extract files from an archive:

 ```bash
 # without compression